this-is-joeking/carnival_2210/README.md

    * List of rides and who rode each ride and the ride's total revenue

 ## Iteration 4
-1. A carnival has a start date that is returned in the format of mm-dd-yyyy and can calculate its end date
+1. A carnival has a start date that is returned in the format of mm-dd-yyyy.
+It also has a method to calculate its end date returned in the same format.
-2. The Carnival class can return a collection of all instances of itself and total revenue of all carnivals.
+2. The Carnival class can return a collection of all instances of itself.
+3. The Carnival class can calculate the total revenue of all carnivals.